Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The Hoare hyperspace monad

 \subsection{Products and projections}

-Taking products of subspaces and projecting subspaces of products to subspaces of the respective factor spaces are basic geometric operations.
-They are related by the elementary fact that a subspace of a product space is contained in the product of its projections.
-In this section, we show that $H$ is a commutative monad (\Cref{comm_monads}), or equivalently a symmetric monoidal monad, with respect to the Cartesian monoidal structure on $\cat{Top}$.
+In this section, we show that $H$ is a commutative monad (\Cref{comm_monads}), or, equivalently, a symmetric monoidal monad, with respect to the Cartesian monoidal structure on $\cat{Top}$.
 We start by constructing a \emph{strength} transformation $X \times HY \to H(X \times Y)$.